Replacing Missing Teeth With Confidence

 Dental bridges in Dallas remain a proven way to replace one or more missing teeth, restore chewing ability, and prevent neighboring teeth from shifting out of place.
 If you are searching for dental bridges in Dallas, you likely want to understand your options, realistic 2026 costs, and how bridges compare with implants or partial dentures.
 This guide stays practical so you can make a clear decision based on health, budget, and long term stability.

 At Randall Dentistry, Dr. Drew Randall, TX License #19682, has decades of restorative experience helping patients rebuild smiles with bridges, crowns, and implant supported solutions.
-He trained at Texas A&M University System Baylor College of Dentistry and completed advanced education at VCU School of Dentistry, and he evaluates each case with long term bite function in mind.
+He trained at Texas A&M University System Baylor College of Dentistry and completed advanced education at VCU School of Dentistry, and he evaluates each restorative dentistry case with long term bite function in mind.
 Patients from Northaven Park, Hillcrest Estates, Knox Henderson, and Vickery Place come to us when they want fixed tooth replacement that feels stable and looks natural.

 What Is a Dental Bridge and When Is It Used?